The University of Illinois at Urbana-Champaign Plan for Combating Unauthorized Distribution of Copyrighted Materials

 The University of Illinois is committed to respecting U.S. copyright law.
 In accordance with campus policy, the University does not inspect the contents of digital media traversing the campus network.
 However the campus has articulated a rigorous program designed to discourage illegal peer to peer file sharing (such as movies and music), respond to copyright infringement notices when these are sent to the campus, and educate the campus community about their rights and responsibilities when it comes to copyright.
 This website documents the elements of this program as described by the Higher Education Opportunity Act (HEOA)

 The Department of Education has identified four acceptable "technology-based" deterrents.
 The University of Illinois uses two of these reduce the amount copyright infringement over Peer To Peer (P2P) networks.

 (1) The University of Illinois accepts and vigorously responds to DMCA notices in a timely fashion.

-A copyright infringement notice is sent to email@example.com.
-The notice is examined to determine if the infringing computer is located in University housing or if it is a department computer.
+A copyright infringement notice is sent to firstname.lastname@example.org.
+The notice is examined to determine if the infringing computer is located in University housing or on the campus network.
 If the potential infringing party is determined to be a student, the notice will be forwarded on to University Housing (if the student lives in University Housing) or the Office for Student Conflict Resolution.